South Korea's Yoon urges China to do more to address North Korea threat | Headlines

 - Korea Rep

+Yoon met Li on the sidelines of an ASEAN summit in Jakarta.
+Li, for his part, reiterated China's support for both sides on the Korean peninsula to advance reconciliation and cooperation.

+"China has always advocated maintaining peace and stability on the peninsula and will continue to promote peace talks," China's foreign ministry quoted Li as saying in his meeting with Yoon.
 Since 2006, North Korea has been under U.N. sanctions over its ballistic missile and nuclear weapons tests, but there are aid exemptions.
-Hours earlier, Yoon said North Korea's nuclear programme was a threat to all countries participating at the East Asia Summit, and stressed that U.N. member states should follow the Security Council's resolutions.

-The East Asia Summit includes the ASEAN bloc, China, Japan, the United States and others.
-"The responsibility is heavier for the permanent members of the U.N.
-Security Council who actually adopted the resolutions," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)